 Here are some useful links relating to this week’s episode:

-- Jan’s Techpinions post about Apple and the FBI
+- Jan’s Techpinions piece on Google Home and the Google assistant.

 Please leave us a comment or get in touch via Twitter to give us feedback.
 We’d love to hear from you.
 Also, we’d love it if you would leave a review of the podcast on iTunes.